Hive-Systems/pyfair/docs/getting_started.rst

 FairModel
 ~~~~~~~~~

-The most basic element of PyFair is the FairModel <LINK TODO>.
+The most basic element of PyFair is the FairModel.
 This
 FairModel is used to create basic Monte Carlo simulations as follows:

 .. code-block:: python